Vitalik Buterin aims to simplify Ethereum to Bitcoin-level clarity by 2030

 The first thing that is important to understand is: there isn’t one single way to delineate what is the “Ethereum codebase” (even within a single client).

-It was explained by Buterin that the orange area must remain unchanged.
+Buterin explained that developers must keep the orange area unchanged.
 The objective, he stated, is to reduce the green area by shifting code into the yellow area, which represents “code that is very valuable for understanding and interpreting the chain today, or for optimal block building, but is not part of consensus.”
-This approach was compared by Buterin to Apple’s method of maintaining long-term backward compatibility through the use of translation layers.
+Buterin compared this approach to Apple’s method of maintaining long-term backward compatibility by using translation layers.

 Importantly, the orange and yellow areas are encapsulated complexity, anyone looking to understand the protocol can skip them, implementations of Ethereum are free to skip them, and any bugs in those areas do not pose consensus risks.

-This is the reason code complexity within the orange and yellow zones is considered to have “significantly fewer drawbacks” than complexity found in the green zone.
+This is why developers consider code complexity within the orange and yellow zones to have “significantly fewer drawbacks” than the complexity found in the green zone.

 These measures, according to Buterin, would ensure that Ethereum consensus would come to “natively” recognize only RISC-V.